12 Questions to Ask When Leasing Office Space

-If you’re renting office space but not using all the space, why let it go to waste?
-Much like apartment renters use Airbnb to rent out their extra rooms, businesses can rent out office space.
-Renting your excess office space is called subleasing.
+If you’re renting office space but not using all of it for your business, why let it go to waste?
+Much like apartment renters use Airbnb to rent out their extra rooms, businesses can sublease office space for extra money.

-First, let’s look at some reasons businesses choose to sublease.
-Then, we’ll examine some potential drawbacks for subleasing.
+Let’s talk about some common reasons for subleasing office space.
 And finally, we’ll walk you through the subleasing process.
 Get ready to start saving money on your rent!

-- You have space you don’t use.
+Reason #1: You have space you’re not going to use.
 This is the most straightforward reason to sublease.
 Maybe when you first leased the space, the office was just the right size, but you’ve downsized since then.
 That means you’re paying for space you don’t use.
 Maybe that was OK for a while, but company sales are down, and you’re hurting for cash.
-Instead of letting them go to waste, you may choose to find a subtenant to offset the overall cost of rent.
+Instead of letting the extra space go to waste, you may choose to find a subtenant to offset the overall rental price.

-- You have space you don’t need.
+Reason #2: You have space you don’t need yet.
 It’s important to choose office space that allows for company growth.
 That’s why you may find yourself renting a building with extra private offices or usable space that you can’t fill with new employees until a year or so down the road when the company generates more revenue.
-In this case, you might find some short-term subtenants to help you pay rent until you can afford to hire more employees.
+In this case, you might find some short-term subtenants to help you pay rent until you can afford to hire additional employees.

-- You need to rent a larger space.
+Reason #3: You need to move to another office.
 Most leases last at least three to five years.
 If your company grows faster than expected or you want a change of scenery, you may find yourself considering breaking your lease.
-However, subleasing your old space to some subtenants while you move into a better space may be less messy and more cost-effective solution.
+However, subleasing your old space to some subtenants while you move into a better space may be a less messy and more cost-effective solution.
 If you want to avoid the three to five year lease term altogether and instead opt for a flexible, shorter-term office solution, you may benefit from FLEX by SquareFoot.

 Before you start subleasing your office space, realize potential drawbacks exist.
 Read through this list of considerations to make sure subleasing is right for you before you start sharing your workspace.

 If you have carefully weighed the pros and cons of subleasing and dutifully screened any potential subtenants, you’re well on your way to saving money on rent—and gaining some possibly interesting office neighbors.
 The bottom line is this: subleasing is a popular way to save money, but always do your homework first.